Shady-shaikh/shadyBlogs/README.md

 # shadyBlogs

-A beautiful template for blogs
+New standard template for blogs

 ## Description